My Journey Through Counselling: A Personal Perspective

 Taking the First Step

 There are many reasons why someone might seek counselling.
 For me, as part of my counselling course, I was required to have 20 hours of therapy.
-I looked for a counsellor and I wanted someone who was trained in the same modality I was training in: Integrative Counselling.
-Other considerations were price, location and availability.
-I contacted a few, some returned my calls and messages and there were a few who did not, which I found it a little disappointing.
+I looked for a counsellor and wanted someone trained in the same modality I was training in: Integrative Counselling.
+Other considerations were price, location, and availability.
+I contacted a few counsellors.
+Some returned my calls and messages, while a few did not, which I found a little disappointing.

-I used the BACP Directory, Counselling Directory, and Psychology Today to ensure the counsellors I contacted had the appropriate training and qualifications.
+To ensure the counsellors I contacted had the appropriate training and qualifications, I used the BACP Directory, Counselling Directory, and Psychology Today.
 Since counselling in the UK is an unregulated profession—with no legal requirement for specific credentials—I wanted to be sure I was reaching out to properly trained professionals.
-I found someone in my area, who charged a fee that I could afford and could see my during my spare time.
+I found someone in my area who charged a fee I could afford and was able to see me during my spare time.

 The First Session

-After seven sessions, I had this desire to see a counsellor who was trained in Transactional Analysis (TA), which is one of the therapeutic approaches that I was training in as an Integrative counsellor.
-Once again, I looked for a counsellor and when I found one, I was also nervous before the first session.
-I saw my TA counsellor for the remaining 13 sessions.
-She was also warm, curious and challenged my thoughts and got me to talk about difficult feelings.
+After seven sessions, I felt a strong desire to work with a counsellor trained in Transactional Analysis (TA), one of the approaches I was training in as an Integrative counsellor.
+I searched for a TA counsellor and felt nervous before our first session as well.
+I ended up seeing my TA counsellor for the next 13 sessions.
+She was also warm and curious, yet she challenged my thoughts and encouraged me to process difficult feelings.

 An Emotional Rollercoaster (That’s Totally Normal)

-Throughout the 20 sessions I had with both counsellors, I found myself: crying, laughing and talking about my anxieties and fears, feeling uncomfortable (when discussing difficult issues), feeling comfortable, safe and valued.
+Throughout the 20 sessions I had with both counsellors, my emotional landscape was rich and varied.
+I found myself crying, laughing, and talking about my anxieties and fears.
+I often felt uncomfortable discussing difficult issues but eventually felt comfortable, safe, and valued in their presence.

 Breakthrough Moments

-Counselling helped me understand that this profound insecurity about my abilities stemmed from my childhood.
-I struggled at school when I was young and was often forgetful.
-I felt, and believed, that I wasn't smart and that I wasn't good enough.
+Counselling helped me understand that my profound insecurity stemmed from my childhood.
+I struggled at school and often felt forgetful.
+I internalized a narrative that I wasn't smart enough.

-As an adult, I still carried those feelings of inadequacy, but it wasn’t until I had counselling that I became truly aware of them.
-Counselling helped me realise that making mistakes is okay—everyone makes them—and it doesn’t mean you're stupid.
-My counsellor helped me recognise my worth by pointing out my abilities and how much I’m valued at work by my managers and colleagues.
+As an adult, I still carried these feelings of inadequacy.
+However, it wasn't until counselling that I truly became aware of them.
+My counsellor guided me to recognize that making mistakes is okay—everyone experiences this, and it doesn't equate to being stupid.
+She helped me see my worth by highlighting my abilities and the value I bring to my work.

 Saying Goodbye: The End of Counselling (or is it?)